Luigi Cozzi: 1970s

 Cozzi went on to direct The Humanoid starring Richard Kiel, taking over for Aldo Lado.
-The film is credited to George B. Lewis and was not released in the United States after American International Productions turned down the finished film.
+The film is credited to George B. Lewis and was not released in the United States after American International Pictures turned down the finished film.
 Cozzi began working on a new film titled Alien Contamination which producers agreed to finance on the condition that the film would resemble Alien.
 After another Italian film titled Alien 2 on Earth was released, the producers took a title from the uncompleted Lucio Fulci film Contamination: Atomic Project and applied the word "Contamination" to the title.
 The film was shot in eight weeks on a budget of $800,000.

 Cozzi also oversaw the release of an edited version of the kaiju film Godzilla in 1977, which among other changes feature colorization using colored gels, footage of the bombing of Hiroshima and a synthesizer music soundtrack.
 The film, dubbed "Cozzilla" by fans, has been regarded as "a real oddity in the long and often bizarre history of the Godzilla franchise" and later fans stating "the Cozzi cut is now the stuff of legend, an ambitious but woefully misguided attempt to update a film that had already been compromised and really didn't need this sort of mugging".